Online Nursing Practice

 - Provide the highest level of nursing practice through integration of advanced competencies in leadership, ethics and the practice sciences, including biophysical, psychosocial, analytical, organizational, and public health sciences.

-- Demonstrate organizational and systems leadership for quality improvement.
+- Demonstrate organizational and care systems leadership for quality improvement through advancing nursing practice.

-- Use contemporary healthcare science to address and resolve complex healthcare problems and disparities.
+- Use contemporary healthcare science to advocate through policy change for resolution of complex healthcare problems and disparities.

 - Integrate information technology and informatics to provide scalable solutions for real-world systems problems.

 Haven’t experienced online learning before or wondering what it’s like to earn your degree online at South University?
 While the mode of learning is different from the traditional classroom experience with added convenience and flexibility, we hold the same high standards of academic excellence in the online classroom.